 Small cells are required for 5G service, the fifth generation of wireless technology.
 4G service has been available in Winnipeg for several years, and is currently deployed on the traditional (Macro) cell phone tower system.
 While existing 4G service would benefit from a shift to small cells, 5G service is dependent on small cells to support better coverage, substantially increased speeds, and other features.

-The Government of Canada is responsible for regulating all forms of cellular technology, while the City of Winnipeg (City) has a role in guiding the location, design, and consultation with the community for the introduction of antenna systems on assets in Winnipeg.
+The Government of Canada is responsible for regulating all forms of cellular technology, while the City of Winnipeg (City) has a role in guiding the location, design, and information to the community for the introduction of antenna systems on City-owned assets in Winnipeg.

 The City is seeking to better understand the opportunities, issues, and value of small cell technology and the implementation of 5G service.
-We are looking for feedback to find out more and prepare for small cell technology.
-The City is collecting feedback from residents and other stakeholders to help inform activities within the City’s jurisdiction.
+In Phase 1, we asked for feedback to help us better understand the level of awareness and views about small cell technology in Winnipeg.
+Further technical results and outcomes will be published via the small cell website (winnipeg.ca/smallcelltechnology).

 Phase 1: Collect feedback to inform aspects of the trial